 - Set Red-Yellow-Green success criteria for each to create alignment on what success and failure would be on each goal.

 - Set Revenue Projections on each Winning Move for the next 3 years.
-Compare this to the revenue Target you set in your 3 Year Plan.
+Compare this to the revenue Target you set in your 3-year plan, this provides a number one long term goal.
 If your revenue projections on your Winning Moves don’t add up to your revenue Targets, you have more work to do.

 - Identify and test assumptions for each Winning Move.
 What has to pan out for your financial model to work?
 Think about the assumptions you are making, and validate those before you spend time, money and energy on your strategies.

 - Build an execution plan.
-Your annual and quarterly execution plans should link back to your Winning Moves and advance your strategy.
+Your annual and quarterly execution plans should link back to your Winning Moves and advance your strategy with the planning process.

-Establishing your 3 Year Plan will help you get closer to achieving your long-term visionary BHAG and will give each of your annual plans a strategic anchor.
+Establishing your 3 year strategic plan will help you get closer to achieving your long-term visionary BHAG and will give each of your annual plans a strategic anchor.
 If you aren’t sure how to get started, let one of our expert facilitators guide you.

 Check out these other blogs on 3 year strategic plans?